Links

 Cloud Native Application Security

-Implementing security throughout the CI/CD pipeline, automating security embedding in microservices and maximizing repetition to reduce the introduction of vulnerabilities.
+Implementing security throughout the CI/CD pipeline, automating security embedding in microservices, and maximizing repetition to reduce the introduction of vulnerabilities.
 Snyk provides a comprehensive CNAS platform.
-See our article about Cloud native security guide for building secure applications.
+See the article Cloud-native security guide for building secure applications.

 Container

-Containers allow you to package applications and their dependencies together, to be deployed as a single runnable unit.
-A container is an abstraction provided by the operating system kernel, that allows a process to be isolated from other processes running on the system.
-Also see Snyk Container.
+Containers allow you to package applications and their dependencies together to be deployed as a single runnable unit.
+A container is an abstraction provided by the operating system kernel that allows a process to be isolated from other processes running on the system.
+See also Snyk Container.

 Container engine

-For users, an application which takes a container image and turns it into a running container.
-Container engines typically interface with container registries, and run containers.
-Examples of container engines include Docker, CRI-O or LXC.
+For users, an application that takes a container image and turns it into a running container.
+Container engines typically interface with container registries and run containers.
+Examples of container engines include Docker, CRI-O, and LXC.

 Container image

-One or more files which, when instantiated by a container engine or runtime, provide a running container.
+One or more files that, when instantiated by a container engine or runtime, provide a running container.
 Images are the packaging and distribution format for containers.

 Container registry

-A server which provides a mechanism to store and retrieve container images.
+A server that provides a mechanism to store and retrieve container images.

 CVE